HL7/fhir-patient-correction/input/pagecontent/examples.md

   1. The **Requester** (David) has no information to provide.
   1. The **Fulfiller** (Westside) believes the change is not appropriate.
   1. The **Fulfiller** (Westside) notifies the **Requester** (David) that the correction will not be made, with justification.
-  1. The **Requester** (David) logs into her patient app, sees the notification that her record has not been changed, disagrees with the justification, and submits a disagreement.
+  1. The **Requester** (David) logs into his patient app, sees the notification that his record has not been changed, disagrees with the justification, and submits a disagreement.
   1. The **Fulfiller** (Westside) receives the disagreement and processes it, deciding there is no further action to be taken.
   1. The **Fulfiller** (Westside) notifies the **Requester** (David) that the disagreement has been logged.
 * Postconditions: